techx-cv/Opencv_Tutorial/README.md

 # Opencv_Tutorial
-Opencv is a strong package tat contains various methods for computer vision.
-Students attending CV track must go through all materials and complete corresponding tasks
+Opencv is a strong package that contains various methods for computer vision.
+Students attending the CV track must go through all materials and complete corresponding tasks.